Federal Seizures Present Traps for Unwary Owners in Maryland

 Federal forfeiture laws leave people with little time to respond.
 There are tight deadlines for contesting a seizure.
 If you or your business is facing federal forfeiture of your property, you should promptly retain a knowledgeable Baltimore federal seizure attorney who can advise you of your rights and your options.

-Call Nathans & Biddle today to learn more about Federal Forfeiture Laws
+Call Nathans & Ripke LLP today to learn more about Federal Forfeiture Laws